All Products

 • pg_stat_tmp/

-When a page is read from storage into memory, its checksum is verified.
-Even if checksums are disabled, the PageIsVerified function is still called.
-Therefore, the decryption process occurs immediately after the checksum is verified to ensure that the data in memory is in plaintext.
+When a page is read from storage into memory, decryption runs immediately after the checksum is verified.
+Even when checksums are disabled, PageIsVerified is always called — TDE hooks into this step to ensure the data in memory is always in plaintext.